OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 -  ``migrate`` or ``resched``: A VM in the UNKNOWN state can be booted in a different host manually (``migrate``) or automatically by the scheduler (``resched``).
 This action must be performed only if the storage is shared, or manually transfered by the administrator.
 OpenNebula will not perform any action on the storage for this migration.

-VNC Access through Sunstone
+VNC/Spice Access through Sunstone
 ================================================================================

-In order to use this feature, make sure that:

--  The VM template has a ``GRAPHICS`` section defined, that the ``TYPE`` attribute in it is set to ``VNC``.
--  The specified VNC port on the host on which the VM is deployed is accessible from the Sunstone server host.
--  The VM is in ``running`` state.

-If the VM supports VNC and is ``running``, then the VNC icon on the Virtual Machines view should be visible and clickable:
+If the VM supports VNC or Spice and is ``running``, then the VNC icon on the Virtual Machines view should be visible and clickable:

 |image7|

-When clicking the VNC icon, the process of starting a session begins:

--  A request is made and if a VNC session is possible, Sunstone server will add the VM Host to the list of allowed vnc session targets and create a random token associated to it.
--  The server responds with the session token, then a ``noVNC`` dialog pops up.
--  The VNC console embedded in this dialog will try to connect to the proxy either using websockets (default) or emulating them using ``Flash``.
-Only connections providing the right token will be successful.
-Websockets are supported from Firefox 4.0 (manual activation required in this version) and Chrome.
-The token expires and cannot be reused.

 |image8|

-To close the VNC session just close the console dialog.
+The Sunstone documentation contains a section on :ref:`VCN troubleshooting <sunstone_vnc_troubleshooting>`.

 Information for Developers and Integrators
 ==========================================